deno-module/download/README.md

 <!-- [![Travis]()]() -->

-A simple deno `fetch api` based module to `download` the file from a given URL.
+A simple deno `fetch api` based module to `download` file from a URL.

 ## Import